Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Introduction and Related Work

 The authors of \cite{D2D-usc} analyze base-station-assisted device-to-device wireless networks with caching capability.
 They examine a cellular grid network model in which communication among wireless nodes or between wireless nodes and the base station is limited to one hop, and derive the asymptotic throughput-outage tradeoff for the network model.

-Finally, the paper~\cite{vip} develops a systematic framework to solve the fundamental problem of jointly optimizing interest request forwarding and dynamic cache placement and eviction, for arbitrary network topologies and content popularity distributions.
+Finally, the paper \cite{vip} develops a systematic framework to solve the fundamental problem of jointly optimizing interest request forwarding and dynamic cache placement and eviction, for arbitrary network topologies and content popularity distributions.

-In this paper, we characterize the throughput and delay scaling behavior of content-centric wireless networks, using the random geometric model as studied in \cite{gupta, elgamal} and in many related papers (previously within the context of traditional source-destination communication networks).
+In this paper, we characterize the throughput and delay scaling behavior of wireless caching networks, using the random geometric model as studied in \cite{gupta}, \cite{elgamal} and in many related papers (previously within the context of traditional source-destination communication networks).
 We assume that contents follow a general popularity distribution, and that each node has a limited-capacity content store, which it uses to cache contents according to a proposed caching scheme.
-Users employ multi-hop communication to retrieve the requested content from the closest cache.
-We first establish the throughput-delay trade-off of the network model as follows\footnote{We say an event holds with high probability (w.h.p.) if the event occurs with probability 1 as $n$ goes to infinity.}
+Users employ multi-hop communication to retrieve the requested content from content stores caching the requested object.